Capital Product Partners L.P. - GuruFocus.com

 Forward-Looking Statements

-The statements in this press release that are not historical facts, including among other things, the use of proceeds from the offering of the Bonds and expected deliveries of additional vessels, are forward-looking statements (as such term is defined in Section 21E of the Securities Exchange Act of 1934, as amended).
+The statements in this press release that are not historical facts may be forward-looking statements (as such term is defined in Section 21E of the Securities Exchange Act of 1934, as amended).
 These forward-looking statements involve risks and uncertainties that could cause the stated or forecasted results to be materially different from those anticipated.
-For a discussion of factors that could materially affect the outcome of forward-looking statements and other risks and uncertainties, see “Risk factors” in CPLP’s annual report filed with the SEC on Form 20-F as supplemented and updated by CPLP’s Form 6-K dated July 21, 2022.
-Unless required by law, CPLP expressly disclaims any obligation to update or revise any of these forward-looking statements, whether because of future events, new information, a change in its views or expectations, to conform them to actual results or otherwise.
-CPLP assumes no responsibility for the accuracy and completeness of the forward-looking statements.
-You are cautioned not to place undue reliance on forward-looking statements.
+Unless required by law, we expressly disclaim any obligation to update or revise any of these forward-looking statements, whether because of future events, new information, a change in our views or expectations, to conform them to actual results or otherwise.
+We assume no responsibility for the accuracy and completeness of the forward-looking statements.
+We make no prediction or statement about the performance of our common units.

 CPLP-F